brianddk/reddit/markdown/bitcoin-for-kids.md

 Assuming you have a willing parent or guardian, here's an example of how that would work for a minor in the US via CashApp.
 Ensure your upfront with the parent or guardian as to what your doing.

+(If your parent or guardian is unwilling, skip ahead)

 1. Get a summer job with some source of direct deposit income.
 2. Ask your legal guardian to help you open a "Youth Spending" checking account also called UTMA.
 3. Ask for a debit card attached to the account.